biqar/puzzle-solver/README.md

 ## 8-puzzle

+### Problem Formulation
+8-puzzle problem is a classical state space search problem.
+Here, we device several search algorithms to solve 8-puzzle problem.
+8-puzzle has an initial state, from where we explore possible search paths with a strategy to reach the goal state.
+Informed search strategies associate a path cost g(n) with a heuristic cost h(n) to find a optimal solution.

 ### Implementation Domain

-Currently I have implemented the following heuristic functions:
+Currently we have implemented the following heuristic functions:

 | Heuristic Functions | Parameter token for this application |
 | --- | --- |